NEED HELP & ADVICE?

 The simplest way to protect against these and other issues such as weeds is the application of a good quality sealer for brick pavers.
 When block paving sealer is correctly applied to pavers in the recommended ratios, it provides a number of benefits.

 One of the aspects that homeowners find most frustrating in relation to their drive or patio is the constant battle with weeds.
-Many varieties of weeds and moss thrive within the confines of the sand-filled joints between block paving.
+Many varieties of weeds and green growth thrive within the confines of the sand-filled joints between block paving.
 Moisture within the pavers and the bed of sand upon which they are laid creates the perfect environment for various forms of green growth to flourish.
 When a sealer for brick pavers is applied generously it will flood the sanded joints with sealer and they will then dry solid and resistant to weeds.
 In fact, when sealed correctly, the joints will be set so hard, it is difficult to push a key or any other hard object into them.

 Another significant benefit is when a UV resistant block paving sealer is applied the overall colour will be protected.
 Without the sealer, an appreciable loss of colour can be apparent, frequently after only around 5 years.
 After 2 or more coats of brick paving sealant have been applied, a durable film of protective resin will be present on the surface of the pavers.
 This protective skin will create a barrier between the paver and wear caused by vehicles, wind, rain, snow and Ice.